subhash-vadlamani/Change-Detection-in-Remote-Sensing-Images/ReadME.md

 The model showcases high performance with precise change detection capabilities, evaluated on metrics like precision, recall, F1 score, and IoU.

 ## Contact
-For inquiries, please contact Dheeraj NVS at v.vadlamani@outlook.com.
+For inquiries, please contact Subhash at v.vadlamani@outlook.com.

 *Note: For detailed methodology, experimental setups, and in-depth analysis, refer to the full project report.*